tjpeden/express-resource-new/Readme.md

       }
     };

-express-resource-new also supports a special action, `all`, that gets called for all other actions.
+express-resource-new also supports a special action, `all`, that gets called for all other actions in the resource.

     module.exports = {
       all: function(request, response, next) {